Andres-pixel35/GitHubPractice/README.md

 # GitHubPLatziCourse
-This repo exists with whe only mean of practice the Git and Github features
+This repo exists as whe only means of practice the Git and Github features